Friedrich Wilhelm Kuhnert Biography | Oil Painting

 9-18-1865 Oppeln, GER – 2-11-1926 Flims, SUIBack to Artist IndexView Artists Paintings

-In 1901 Friedrich Wilhelm Kuhnert was the illustrator for zoologist Johann Wilhelm Haacke's book Animal Life on Earth.
-In 1903, he became one of the many artists selected to provide illustrations and design trading cards for the Cologne chocolate company, Stollwerck.
-He also provided some illustrations for the 1900 edition of Brehms Tierleben.
+He provided illustrations for the 1900 edition of Brehms Tierleben.
+In 1901 Friedrich Wilhelm Kuhnert was the animal illustrator for zoologist Johann Wilhelm Haacke's book Animal Life on Earth and in 1903, he became one of the many artists to do illustrations and design trading cards for the chocolate company Stollwerck in Cologne.

 From his home in Berlin, he traveled to Scandinavia, Egypt, East Africa and India to make landscape and animal studies, his favorite being the African lion.
 While his peers sketched animals from the zoos, Kuhnert sketched tropical animals in their wild habitat on location.
 He made pictures by sketching, etching, watercolor, and oil painting.

 Friedrich Wilhelm Kuhnert was considered then and is still known today as one of the most important German animal painters.
 Not only a painter and illustrator but also an amateur hunter, Kuhnert often accepted great adversity and took a great deal of effort to track down and paint the animals in their natural environments.

 He Traveled To Scandinavia, Egypt, East Africa, India, Ceylon, Switzerland.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.